 I scoured the internet for individual tutors, called tutoring companies, and even browsed Craigslist in an attempt to understand the tutoring market.

-Although the hourly tutoring rate can span the gamut from minimum wage to that of a corporate lawyer, tutors can be (roughly) split up into three categories based on their rates and experience: Junior tutors, Professional tutors, and Boutique tutors.
+Although the hourly tutoring rate can run the gamut from minimum wage to that of a corporate lawyer, tutors can be [roughly] split into three categories based on their rates and experience: junior tutors, professional tutors, and boutique tutors.

 Junior Tutors: Up to $70/hr

 Most tutors in this rate bracket are young – either still in college or recently graduated.

 Since they do not have much experience working or tutoring, clients are not willing to pay them as much as tutors with more experience.
 Likewise, most young people (even those with good degrees!) don’t value their time as much as those with more work experience.
 A gig paying $40 an hour is quite good compared to most of the other options available to recent grads.

 Junior tutors also rarely rely on tutoring for their main source of income – it is usually either something they enjoy that brings in some extra cash or a career that they are trying out.

 Like I mention in my other articles, 90% of effective tutoring is about social skills, and people either have them at this point in their life or they don’t – it’s not something that develops with experience.
 You can find many good (and some great) tutors at a low price if you are willing to try out a few different people and take a chance on someone green.

 Unfortunately, cheap and effective junior tutors quickly find their services in high demand and start raising their prices.